japorized/TeX_notes/README.md

 If you wish to get a copy of these documents, please take them with utmost discreet.

 ---
+### Typos?

+Please feel free to either contact me or send a pull request for rectifying typos.

+For users familiar with git, you do not have to clone the entire repo just to make that correction, since you may use the editor on GitHub to make amends.

+---
 ### LaTeX Template

 The LaTeX Template of my notes is saved as tex\_default.sh.